- privately owned, non-profit 501c3 organization

 - completely funded by donations and grants.

 We do not receive funding from any State, County or City agencies.
-All dogs receive only the best of care while at our facility.
+All dogs receive the best of care while at our facility.
 We offer many dog focused services to our community.
-See news for details.
+Rescue Ranch assists the public with vaccines, spay and neuters, medical needs, training, and dog food!

 We help re-home over 400 dogs a year and hope to see this number increase over time.
 For detailed numbers, Click Here.